kwikteam/phyui/README.md

 This is a WIP data analysis framework for large-scale electrophysiological data.
 The primary focus is on multielectrode extracellular recordings: raw data, LFP, spike sorting, and post-sorting analyses.
 The scope may be expanded later on.

 ## How to install
+Install the IPython extension:
+    python setup.py install

+or if you want to develop and only create symlinks to your source directory:
+    python setup.py develop

 Install the IPython nbextension using:

     ipython install-nbextension --symlink static/phyui